Perinatal Consultations

 Biophysical Profile

-Doppler Study
+Doppler Studies

-Recent developments in Doppler Ultrasound that are available are the Power Doppler (Doppler angiography) and low energy color Doppler.
+Recent developments in Doppler ultrasound that are available are the Power Doppler (Doppler angiography) and low energy color Doppler.
 Power Doppler helps to visualize the flow of blood in smaller blood vessels.
 Low energy color Doppler depicts the flow of blood in the fetal blood vessels in a real time scan.
 Different colors represent the direction of the blood flow.
 For example blood flowing away from the ultrasound probe looks red on the monitor, while blood flowing toward the probe is blue.
 Color Doppler is indispensable in the diagnosis and assessment of congenital heart abnormalities.

 3D/4D Technology

+Physicians refer patients to Dr. Lescale for 3D/4D ultrasound to better detect fetal abnormalities and structural problems, such as cleft lip, spinal abnormalities, and cardiac deformities.
 According to Dr. Lescale there are a few limitations to sufficient visualization of fetal anatomy with 3D/4D technology.
 There will be difficulty visualizing structures or the baby’s face if there is inadequate amniotic fluid surrounding the fetus, or if the fetus has its face in the posterior position in the uterus.
 The 3D/4D technology is paid for by most major insurances when medically indicated.

 Non-Stress Test

-A Non-stress test is a painless, noninvasive test used to evaluate the well being of the baby in the third trimester.
+A non-stress test is a painless, noninvasive test used to evaluate the well being of the baby in the third trimester.
 The test can be ordered as early as twenty-eight weeks, and may be done as often as twice a week.
-Some reasons why Dr. Lescale or a referring may request a Non-stress test are:
+Some reasons why Dr. Lescale or a referring may request a non-stress test are:

-• Pregnancy induced hypertension
+• Pregnancy-induced hypertension

 • Diabetes